stephaneuler/board-of-symbols/README.md

 - download the file jserver.jar
 - if necessary - install java SDK
 - run jserver.jar ( double click or via commandline: java -jar jserver.jar )
-- then open a code window (menu "Fenster für Code-Eingabe") to enter some Java code
+- then open a code window (menu "Fenster für Code-Eingabe" or ALT-c) to enter some Java code

 ## How to start - C: